PBCAR/PThelper_Archive/README.md

 b) the ability to process fully- and partially-administered^1 purchase tasks (the latter being administered as an array or until zero consumption is reached)

-c) additional functions have been added such as summary descriptives and correlation functions; and
+c) additional functions have been added such as summary descriptives, correlation functions, and ability to calculate area under the curve (AUC); and

 d) the package calculates the empirical purchase task indicators as well as alpha and derived intensity internally.